Monitoring Stress and Recovery

 4. Heart Rate Variability (HRV)

-HRV is the measure of the difference in the time intervals between successive heartbeats (usually measured between R-R intervals).
-It is an indicator of the state of your autonomic nervous system, which reflects parasympathetic (higher HRV) or sympathetic (lower HRV) tone.
+HRV is the measure of the difference of time intervals (usually R-R intervals) between successive heartbeats.
+It is a powerful and reliable indicator of the state of your autonomic nervous system, which reflects either a parasympathetic or sympathetic tone.
+A high HRV indicates a high parasympathetic tone and a low HRV indicates a high sympathetic tone.

-The most accurate and reliable measurement of recovery is combining mindful check-in, sleep time, RHR and HRV all together.
-Getting the “green light” on all of these parameters is a powerful indication that you’re fully recovered and ready to handle physical and mental stress.
-Some software, including Whoop, do this automatically and provide you with a total “recovery score”.
+The most accurate and reliable way to determine recovery and stress status is by combining all four techniques, this is known as a multitrait-multimethod approach.
+Getting the “green light” across the board is a powerful indication that you’re adequately recovered and ready to handle physical and mental stress.
+Some software, such as the one provided by Whoop, will do this for you and provide you with an overall “recovery score”.

-Stress is an inevitable part of life which, although unavoidable, should be monitored to optimise performance and stress-resilience.
-Recovery is crucial for stress-adaptation, which builds stress-resilience over time.
-In this article, we outlined four techniques (mindful check-in, sleep quality and quantity, resting heart rate and heart rate variability) for measuring and tracking recovery status.
-Using each technique in isolation can provide valuable insights regarding recovery.
-When collecting data; consistency (same time, same place), frequency (daily or weekly) and volume (number of readings) is key.
-A large amount of data can provide reliable averages and baselines, which can be used to measure future readings against.
-Where possible, use a Multitrait-multimethod approach (all 4 measurements at the same time) for the most accurate and reliable recovery status.
+Stress is an inevitable part of life which, because unavoidable, should be monitored to optimise performance, improve recovery and develop stress-resilience.
+Adequate recovery is crucial in order to gain beneficial stress adaptations, for example recovering from exercise sessions to improve fitness or performance.
+In this article, we outlined four techniques for measuring and tracking stress and recovery status; 1) Mindful check-in, 2) Sleep performance, 3) Resting heart rate and 4) Heart rate variability.
+Each technique can provide valuable insights by itself, but combining all four increases validity and reliability.
+When collecting data; consistency (same time, same position), frequency (daily or weekly) and volume (number of readings) allows for better data analysis and subsequent interpretation.
+A large amount of data can provide reliable averages and baselines, which can be used to measure future readings.
+Daily recovery scores can then be used to guide your training and recovery practices.

 Food for thought?
 If this has encouraged you to think about your health, fitness & wellbeing, why not click this link and fill out our enquiry form.
 We’d love to see how we can help you on your journey.